-Currently, there are two open position:
+Currently, there are three open positions:

 Context